PartIR: Composing SPMD Partitioning Strategies for Machine Learning: Discussion and limitations

+\paragraph{Reshape support} Reshape ops pose a challenge for propagation: Consider a reshape from \inlc{tensor<16>} to \inlc{tensor<4x4>}.
+Assume that we are given a 1D mesh of 8 devices.
+This is too large to return chunks of the \inlc{tensor<4x4>}, and propagation will get blocked.
+Intuitively the solution is to logically reshape mesh \inlc{\{"A":8\}} to \inlc{\{"A1":4, "A2":2\}}, in which case propagation over the "A1'' axis will shard the output on dimension 0. \partir{} does not consider mesh transformations like that in the middle of propagation.
+By contrast, GSPMD~\cite{gspmd2021} manipulates the mapping of logical IDs to data, as it defines the sharding directly in terms of logical device IDs and that enables propagation through reshapes.
+However, addressing logical IDs requires the propagation system and partitioner to pattern-match on these low-level representations, and results in IR blow-up proportional to the number of devices.

 \paragraph{Padding and spatial partitioning} Value tiling and propagation via loops assume that the number of devices in an axis must exactly divide a partitioned dimension; otherwise, propagation gets blocked.
-In addition, partitioning convolutional NNs on {\em spatial} dimensions requires communicating with neighboring devices~\cite{googleSpatial, spatialMedical}. \partir has limited support for these features (via slice and loops with padding, striding, and special lowering) as we have not encountered a high demand.
-GSPMD~\cite{gspmd2021} offers a more comprehensive solution.
+In addition, partitioning convolutional NNs on {\em spatial} dimensions requires communicating with neighboring devices~\cite{googleSpatial, spatialMedical}. \partir has limited support for these features due to lack of demand.